yashchandak/Neural-Nets/README.md

 # Neural-Nets
-Small generic neural nets in Python
+Small Neural Net Model

-Can be custom trained trained as per the need
+Generic structure, size and number of layers can be custom defined and trained

 Easily deployable on RaspBerry Pi